troclaux/notes/aws.md

 - provides governance and auditing
   - governance: monitoring activity, ensuring compliance, auditability and accountability
 - enabled by default
-- to store logs long-term, put logs from cloudtrail into: cloudwatch logs or s3
+- to store logs long-term, put logs from CloudTrail into CloudWatch Logs or S3
+- cloudtrail insights: automates the analysis of cloudtrail events to detect unusual activity

 > [!TIP]
 > cloudtrAIl => ApI

-### insights

-> automates the analysis of cloudtrail events to detect unusual activity

 ## CloudWatch

 > monitoring and observability service that provides data and insights

 - monitors resources, applications, performance and operational health
   - unified view of operational health
 - respond to system-wide performance changes
 - optimize resource utilization